 Not many people do it, and even fewer do it properly.

 I used Interact (they also have a free plan), but you can use any other quiz maker.
+Many of them are easy to use, don’t require any coding skills and allow you to embed your quiz on your website using a plugin.

 It’s fast to make, it stands out on a website and on social, and you can even base it on an older blog post.